A Brief Introduction to Shannon's Information Theory: Channel Capacity

-sequences (satisfying the given distribution $X$) to be the sequences to transmit on the channel such that the destination can determine, in principle, without error, the transmitted sequence based on the received sequences.
+sequences (satisfying the given distribution) to be the sequences to transmit on the channel such that the destination can determine without error the transmitted sequence based on the received sequence.
 That is, the destination can obtain $H(X)-H(X \mid Y)$ bits information per symbol.
-Therefore, the channel capacity for this case is
+The quantity $H(X)-H(X \mid Y)$ is called the \emph{mutual information} of $X$ and $Y$, denoted by $I(X,Y)$.
+It also holds that